Virginia Assault Weapons Ban: Signed, Then Blocked Before July 1

 What HB 217 / SB 749 Actually Bans

-The statute defines an “assault firearm” as a semi-automatic centerfire rifle or pistol that accepts a detachable magazine and has at least one (rifle) or two (pistol) of a list of features.
-The rifle features are a folding, telescoping, or collapsible stock; a pistol grip; a second handgrip or forward handgrip; a threaded barrel; a barrel shroud; and a grenade or flare launcher.
-The same feature list applies to pistols, with two features required instead of one.
+The statute defines an “assault firearm” as a semi-automatic centerfire rifle or pistol that accepts a detachable magazine and has at least one rifle feature or two pistol features.
+The rifle features include a folding, telescoping, or collapsible stock; thumbhole stock; pistol grip; second handgrip or forward handgrip; grenade launcher; or a threaded barrel capable of accepting a muzzle brake, muzzle compensator, sound suppressor, or flash suppressor.
+Pistols have a separate two-feature list that includes threaded barrels, barrel shrouds, second grips, braces or stocks, and magazines outside the pistol grip.
 A semi-automatic centerfire rifle or pistol with a fixed magazine over 15 rounds is also covered, regardless of features.

 The exclusions are short and specific.
 Antique firearms are out.
 Permanently inoperable firearms are out.
 Any firearm manually operated by bolt, pump, lever, or slide action is out, which keeps pump-action shotguns, lever rifles, and bolt-action hunting rifles untouched.
-Semi-automatic shotguns are not on the list either; the bill is centerfire rifle and pistol only.
+Semi-automatic shotguns are regulated separately under their own one-feature test, so conventional fixed-stock, tube-fed models remain the clean post-July-1 lane while pistol-grip, folding-stock, or detachable-magazine variants are covered.
 Rimfire semi-autos such as the Ruger 10/22 are also outside the definition.

 For a Virginia resident building or buying an AR platform, the practical reading is that a stock duty-configured AR-15 with a pistol grip is banned for new sale on July 1.
-Removing the pistol grip alone is enough to take a rifle off the feature list, which is how California, New York, and other jurisdictions have produced “featureless” AR-15 configurations.
+A featureless rifle has to clear every listed rifle feature, not just the pistol grip: no folding or telescoping stock, thumbhole stock, second handgrip, grenade launcher, or threaded barrel capable of accepting a muzzle brake, muzzle compensator, sound suppressor, or flash suppressor.
+That is the same featureless logic other jurisdictions use, but Virginia's threaded-barrel language is broader than California's muzzle-device-only rule.
 Whether Virginia retailers begin stocking featureless rifles before July 1 will depend on how quickly distributors respond.
 See our best AR-15 rifles guide for the platforms most likely to be reconfigured.

 The 15-Round Magazine Cap